 - Soaking will clean off any fungus or dirt layers on the pot

 If you’re interested in learning how to decorate your home with houseplants, check out these articles for inspiration: How to Style Plants on a Table, and Our Favorite Indoor Succulent Planters.

 Cons of Terracotta Pots

 On the other hand, there are a few downsides to using terracotta pots that you should be aware of.

-- They are pretty fragile, so if not careful, they can crack if frozen or dropped more when moving outdoors for direct sunlight
+- They’re pretty fragile, so if not careful, they can crack if frozen or dropped when moving them

 - Plants that prefer dry soils thrive well in terracotta pots.
-Most aloe vera, cacti, and other succulents are a good deal
+Most aloe vera, cacti, and other succulents are good examples

 - Unglazed terra cotta pots are so porous that one may need to have a more frequent watering regime for smaller pots.
 This depends on your situation and personal preferences.

 Here are some of our houseplant guides you may find helpful: Guide To Watering Indoor Plants, Beginner’s Guide To Repotting Plants, 3 Ways To Successfully Fertilize Indoor Plants, How to Clean Houseplants, Winter Houseplant Care Guide, How to Increase Humidity for Houseplants.